 The more you acknowledge and understand how to act based on your emotions, the more resilient you become.
 This will help you become a better person in the longer run.

 Understand what makes you emotionally overwhelmed.
 Think if you can find patterns.
 Plan how to respond to these common negative emotions.

 In order to help yourself, you should understand what your limitations are.
-This will help to understand, what are all things you can deal yourself and what things need external or expert support to help you.
+This will help to understand what are all the things you can deal yourself and what things need external or expert support to help you.